v2kiran/PSAlphaFS/README.md

 ## Note

 I do not work for or represent AlphaFS.
-This is a project that i made based on my own needs but you are free to fork and modify as needed.
-If you would like to suggest improvements please do, I will try to get to them as soon as i can.
+This is a project that I made based on my own needs so feel free to fork and modify as needed.
+If you would like to suggest improvements please do, I will try to get to them as soon as I can.